NASCAR reviewing driver’s paint scheme that references ‘Let’s go Brandon’ - NewsBreak

 NASCAR reviewing driver’s paint scheme that references ‘Let’s go Brandon’

-Brown’s publicist, Max Marucci , told USA Today Sports on Friday that the original paint scheme approved for Xfinity Series car was up in the air because NASCAR was “reviewing the details.”NASCAR’s Brandon Brown to be sponsored by LGBCoin in 2022 season
+Brown’s publicist, Max Marucci, told USA Today Sports on Friday that the original paint scheme approved for Xfinity Series car was up in the air because NASCAR was “reviewing the details.”‘Let’s Go Brandon’?
+Here’s where the viral meme comes from

 “I don’t know what happened, any internal conversations,” he said.
 “But we’re just going to try to work through whatever happens next.”